How to Use Cline: The Best AI Coding Assistant for VS Code

 python result

-Tips to Master Cline as a Beginner
+Tips for Mastering Cline as a Developer

-Use .clinerules for Control
+Use .clinerules for Project Control

 # Speak in Spanish